COVESA/cdsp/docs/README.md

 # Central Data Service Playground (CDSP) documentation site

-The [CDSP documentation site](https://covesa.github.io/cdsp/) is realized with GitHub Pages.
-It is generated from the files in the ```/docs-gen``` directory tree of this repository.
+The [CDSP documentation site](https://covesa.github.io/cdsp/) is generated using the Hugo static website generator and is hosted with GitHub Pages.

+It is generated from
+the files in the ```/doc-site``` directory tree of this repository.
-The `assets` folder within that tree contains assets such as architectural diagrams that will be referenced from multiple pages.
+The `static/images` folder within that tree contains assets such as architectural diagrams that will be referenced from multiple pages.
 The `content` folder contains the files such as the markdown files that provide the rest of the content.

-The static webpage is generated automatically after every PR merged to master and deployed into a branch called `gh-pages`.
+The static web pages are generated automatically after every PR merged to main and deployed using a github workflow.

 ## Known limitations